stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 - public keys length is 1
 - public key (`public_keys[0]`) is same as the signer's key
 - public key's stacks address is the same as the issuer
-- username if provided is owned by issuer

-#### Usernames and DIDs

-If the authentication response contains a username the username must be owned by the issuer.
-The issuer of a JWT tokens is represented by a DID in claim `iss`.
-The DID has to be resolved to a public key and then the blockchain has to confirm that the username indeed is owned by the public key encoded as Stacks address.

 ## Comparison of used JSON objects